kvsatyanarayana949/secure-messaging-app/README.md

 - Add pagination and richer filtering to the admin roster.
 - Add password reset and profile settings.
 - Replace bootstrap SQL with database migrations.
-- Add CI automation for tests and linting.
+- Add linting and type checks to the existing CI workflow.
 - Deploy a public demo URL for recruiter-friendly review.